eightfilms/kickstark/README.md

 ## Acknowledgements

-Here are some acknowledgements for people who wrote very helpful resources that I referred to when building this:
+Here are some acknowledgements for people who wrote very helpful resources that I referred to while learning:

 [sambarnes](https://twitter.com/__________sam__), for their work on [cairo-dutch](https://github.com/sambarnes/cairo-dutch), used it extensively as a reference

-[Perama](https://twitter.com/eth_worm) for their notes on [Cairo](https://perama-v.github.io/cairo/intro/)
+[perama](https://twitter.com/eth_worm) for their notes on [Cairo](https://perama-v.github.io/cairo/intro/)

 [RoboTeddy](https://twitter.com/RoboTeddy) for their notes on [Practical StarkNet lessons learned](https://hackmd.io/@RoboTeddy/BJZFu56wF)